RXR

 BANK | Red | Indicates current bank by blink count; rapid blink in KIT SELECT |

-COM | Orange | Lit when compressor is enabled; off when disabled; blinks in EDIT COMPRESSOR |
+COM | Orange | Lit when compressor is enabled; off when disabled; in EDIT COMPRESSOR, blinks at a rate proportional to the current make-up gain (slow at 0, fast at +8 dB) |

 Command Cheat Sheet